+V. Joseph's End

-- V. Jacob and his family settled in Egypt and lived under the blessing of Joseph's rule.
-Jacob died there at the age of 147 (Gen. 47:28).
-His body was embalmed and then taken to Canaan for interment in the cave of Machpelah at Hebron.
-Joseph died in Egypt around 54 years later at the age of 110. - W. Genesis 50:24-25 (ESV) states: 24 And Joseph said to his brothers, "I am about to die, but God will visit you and bring you up out of this land to the land that he swore to Abraham, to Isaac, and to Jacob."
-25 Then Joseph made the sons of Israel swear, saying, "God will surely visit you, and you shall carry up my bones from here."
+A. Genesis 50:24-25 (ESV) states: And Joseph said to his brothers, "I am about to die, but God will visit you and bring you up out of this land to the land that he swore to Abraham, to Isaac, and to Jacob."
+Then Joseph made the sons of Israel swear, saying, "God will surely visit you, and you shall carry up my bones from here."
 Heb.
-11:22 states: By faith Joseph, when at the end of life, made mention of the exodus of the sons of Israel and gave instructions regarding his bones. - 1.
-At the end of his life, Joseph expressed his continuing faith in God.
-Though he and the entire family of Israel had lived in Egypt for many decades, he trusted that God would be true to his promise and would one day bring them into the promise land, the land he had sworn to give Abraham, Isaac, and Jacob. - 2.
-Joseph's instruction was that when that day came that his bones were not to be left behind.
+11:22 states: By faith Joseph, when at the end of life, made mention of the exodus of the sons of Israel and gave instructions regarding his bones.

+B. At the end of his life, Joseph expressed his continuing faith in God.
+Though he and the entire family of Israel had lived in Egypt for many decades, he trusted that God would be true to his promise and would one day bring them into the promise land, the land he had sworn to give Abraham, Isaac, and Jacob.

+C. Joseph's instruction was that when that day came that his bones were not to be left behind.
 Exodus 13:19 (ESV) states: Moses took the bones of Joseph with him, for Joseph had made the sons of Israel solemnly swear, saying, "God will surely visit you, and you shall carry up my bones with you from here."